ihrapsa/IDHpredict/README.md

 The script outputs a `predict.csv` file inside `./OUTPUT` where all prediction scores are listed alongside patient's `id`.

-* The code to test one sample is avaialble as a Jupiter-Notebook in releases.
+* The code to test one sample using Jupyter-Notebook is avaialble at https://github.com/ihrapsa/automated_hybrid_IDH